XindiG6/Key-Value-Cache-RocksDB/README.md

 It uses RocksDB to emulate the underlying open-channel SSD, while focusing on:
 - Slab-based space management
 - Single-level mapping (key → (slab, block))
-- Application-driven GC (quick clean)
+- Application-driven GC (LRU based quick clean)
 - A minimal Over-Provisioning design (watermarks)

 Note: This prototype is purely for educational & demonstration purposes.
 It does not represent a production-grade solution.